 Charts from TradingView.

 The trader chooses a box size, say 30 pips, so a new box will form when the price moves 30 pips from the last box (0.0030 in most pairs).
-The box size will vary by the pair being traded, the trader’s strategy, and is a subjective assessment.
+The box size you choose will vary by the pair being traded, your strategy, and is a subjective assessment.
 We’ll discuss how to pick box size a bit later.

 When the price is dropping, the boxes are typically colored red or black, and if the price is rising the boxes are green or white.

-If the price is rising (series of green boxes), a new box will form when the price rises 30 pips from the close/high of the last box.
-In order to reverse, the price will need to move 60 pips to the downside from the last high/close.
+If the price is rising (series of green boxes), a new box will form when the price rises 30 pips from the close (top of box) of the last box.
+In order to reverse, the price will need to move 60 pips to the downside from the last close (top of box).
 This is because there are no side-by-side boxes.
 So the first red box won’t be confirmed until the price moves 60 pips below the top of the last green box (or 30 pips from the bottom of the green box).
+Sound a little confusing.
+Look at the chart and hopefully that will help clear things up.

 The same concept applies to a downtrend.
-The price needs to rally by 60 pips from the low (or 30 pips from the high) of a red box in order to get a confirmed green box going in the opposite direction.
-Assuming a 30 pip box size.
+The price needs to rally by 60 pips from the close or bottom of a red box (or 30 pips from the top) in order to get a confirmed green box going in the opposite direction.

-Renko charts are built based on closing prices for a chosen timeframe.
+Wick can be added (optional) to show if the price moved outside a prior box, but the move was not confirmed… Renko charts are built based on closing prices for a chosen timeframe.
 If 1-minute closes are chosen, the Renko chart will look for 1-minute closing prices to create the boxes.
 If a 15-minute, 1-hour, or daily timeframe is chosen, the Renko boxes will only be created once those closing figures are in.
-This is also an important decision.
+Choosing a timeframe is also an important decision.

 Most charting services still show you the real-time price of the asset on the Renko chart.